Aethodia/Legislation/ReadMe.md

 This readme is for release v1/0/0.

 # Where to start
-Constitution.rst is the legally-binding core of Theodia's laws, and it bootstraps all other legal components.
+./Kernel.rst is the legally-binding core of Theodia's laws, and it bootstraps all other legal components.